UWMadisonUcomm/devblog/_posts/2013-10-4-grunt-build-tool.markdown

   grunt.registerTask('default', ['uglify', 'less']);
 }
 ```
+The new `watch` task takes custom watch rules (in this case we named them `javascripts` and `stylesheets`, but you can name them whatever you want).
+Within these rules, you need to specify:

+* `files:` the path to the files or directories you want to keep an eye on for changes.
+For example, in the `javascripts` watch rule, we're asking Grunt to look for changes in the `src/javascripts/**/*` directory.
+The `**/*` means that any changes to directories or files inside the `scr/javascripts/` directory will trigger the task.
+There are plenty of other combinations you can use.
+* `tasks:` the name of the custom task(s) you want to execute when changes are detected in the specified directories.

-Now, when we type "grunt watch" on the command line in our project, we'll see that grunt is watching for changes.
+Now, when we type `grunt watch` on the command line in our project, Grunt will standy by, watching for changes.
 Try editing the javascript or less source files, and grunt should rebuild the final assets automatically when you save your changes.

 ```bash
 $ grunt watch
 ```

-## Final thoughts ##
+## Final thoughts

 Grunt is a great general purpose automation tool with lots of existing contrib modules to make common project tasks easy to script and execute.
 We like it because it fits nicely into most projects.
-Node.js has become a common part of our workflow, even if the project itelf is written in a different server side language.
+Node.js has become a common part of our workflow, even if the project itself is written in a different server side language.